FAQ about offering and buying questions I often see asked online.

 Building report is an inspection from an inspector noting any structural issues with the building.

-LIM check from the lawyer looks at legal issues like consent issues, titles, etc.
+LIM check from the lawyer looks at legal issues like consent issues, titles.

 Going to an auction is a bigger monetary commitment, and requires a fair bit of up front work.